Jump to: ABOUT | BOOKS | ARTICLES | OPINION | INTERVIEWS

 Opinion

-The Greatest Heritage Site of All: We Know how to Commemorate the Dead but Do We Know How to Commemorate the Living?
-(A Proposal for an International Architectural Competition to Provide Solutions to the Issue of the Temple Mount), The Jerusalem Post, March 14, 2010.
+The Greatest Heritage Site of All: A Proposal for an International Architectural Competition to Provide Solutions to the Issue of the Temple Mount, The Huffington Post, August 2, 2010.

-Remember, the Temple was built by Herod, The Jerusalem Post, 2009.
+Remember, the Temple was built by Herod, The Jerusalem Post, October 27, 2009.

 Redemonizing Judas: Gospel Fiction or Gospel Truth?
 The Huffington Post, September 13, 2009.